This year, PIRG registered 25% of Eckerd’s largest-ever first-year class, or about 176 students. Photo: Jane Downer ’22

 But there is a growing army of people trying to change that.
 And among those leading the way are members of Eckerd College’s Florida Public Interest Research Groups (PIRG) Students chapter.
 They’ve already had an impact.

-In 2019, 17 Eckerd students voted on Election Day at the precinct that serves the campus.
-In 2020, even though the majority of campus voted by mail due to the pandemic, that number jumped to more than 100 students.
+In 2019, 120 Eckerd students voted on Election Day at the precinct that serves the campus.
+In 2020, that number jumped to 1,289 students.
 This year, PIRG registered 25% of Eckerd’s largest-ever first-year class, or about 176 students.
 And of PIRG’s 25 volunteers, 18 are new recruits and most are first-year students.

 Student PIRGs are part of a federation of state Public Interest Research Groups—a national nonpartisan nonprofit that focuses on, among other things, voter turnout.
 Photo: Jane Downer ’22